 ISO 27001, like many other standards, does not define how often an organisation must conduct an internal audit.

 This is because each organisation's ISMS is unique and must be addressed as such.
 An ISO 27001 internal audit should be performed at least once a year, according to experts.
 Although this may not always be practical, you should undertake an audit at least every three years.

 Most ISO 27001 certification authorities verify an organisation's ISMS for this amount of time.
 This indicates that, beyond this stage, the organisation is likely to have gone out of compliance.

 What are the ISO 27001 requirements for an internal audit?

 Clause 9.2 of ISO/IEC 27001 specifies the internal audit requirements.
 Firstly, your organisation must keep in mind that the audit should not be a job that is restricted to one person or one team.

-Once the audit procedure has been set up, auditors have to be selected.
+Auditors have to be selected once the audit procedure has been set up.
 When selecting auditors, ensure that they will be impartial and neutral.
 Identifying competent, unbiased, and objective auditor(s) for the purpose of achieving ISO 27001 criteria involves establishing requirements that would withstand any reprimand from other parties.

 To protect the three pillars of internal auditing: expertise, objectivity, and impartiality, it is normal practice to outsource this job.